What happens? Do you get frowns? Smiles? Nervous fidgeting?

 - Incomplete work – feature backlog, deferred features, cut features, etc.,

-- Known bugs – a problem which impairs or prevents the functions of the product.
+- Known bugs – a problem that impairs or prevents the functions of the product.
 Bugs may result from technical debt, but they do not “grow” in impact over time.
 The cost of fixing them and their impact do not compound.

 - Stuff we don’t know and haven’t worked with – That’s an opportunity to better understand the business requirements as they were implemented at the time, and then find better ways of implementing them going forward.

-- Maintenance debt – the aging of the software / hardware stack.
+- Maintenance debt – the aging of the software/hardware stack.
 This is tracked and classified separately from deliberate decisions made to expedite a project with plans to pay for those choices at a later time.

 None of the four bullets above require interest payments.